To earn a GED Illinois diploma, students must pass four GED subject tests. They can take these tests online or in one of Illinois’ testing centers.

 The GED exam is geared toward adults who have never finished high school.
 In Illinois, testing is only open to state residents 17 and older, though, for applicants 17 years old, extra requirements apply.
 In Illinois, test-takers must also pass the state’s Constitution Test.

-The Illinois GED exam is now offered for free.
+The Illinois GED exam is now offered at a reduced rate.
 The regular fee is $144 for the whole GED exam ($36 per subtest) if you take the test at a test center or online.
 So, the regular fee for online GED testing is $36 per subtest as well or $144 for the entire battery.

 Advisory: Onsego commits to excellence in GED online preparation.
 The information on this page is supplied to assist you.
 However, for confirmation of these details, referring to official sources is essential.